 Nothing beats natural lighting.
 It is actually a huge advantage for employee productivity rather than artificial lighting.
-Having skylighting can make a difference, huge in fact, in warehouses.
+Having skylights can make a difference, huge in fact, in warehouses.
 You will also notice that having skylights reduce your lighting costs.
 As always, there is a little cost when you would install them, but you would definitely see a positive impact on your finances in the long run.
 If you go the extra mile and let your skylights have solar glazing, you can ensure that your warehouse will not overheat.

-Natural lighting and lights that automatically respond to human presence are not only great for you financially, but also the environment.
+Natural lighting and lights that automatically respond to human presence are not only great for you financially, but also for the environment.
 You help out the environment by consuming less energy.
-You can go a step further by joining with companies that use and advocate green energy.
+You can go a step further by joining companies that use and advocate green energy.
 Another option you could look into would be investing in your own green energy, this will help you offset costs.
 Examples of this would be solar energy and wind energy.

 Warehouse lighting is key to your company’s success.
-Adequate lighting decreases your employees errors down the line.
+Adequate lighting decreases your employee’s errors down the line.
 Your employees will also be healthy and safe in the long run.
 Advancements in LED light technology will also help out in your finances.
 You’ll see that LEDs not only consume less energy but help reduce costs in the long run compared to traditional counterparts.
 With all these facts, there is no reason to not effectively light your warehouses with the best lighting fixtures that will benefit all parties.